Raëlian beliefs and practices: Initiation of new members

 The major initiation rite in the Raëlian Church is the "baptism" or "transmission of the cellular plan".
 That rite is enacted by upper-level members of the Raëlian clergy who are called "guides".
 Canadian sociologist Susan J. Palmer says that in 1979, Raël introduced the "Act of Apostasy" as an obligation for people who are preparing for their Raëlian baptism.
 CTV Television Network states that apostasy from other religions is required for new Raëlian members.
 Joining the Raëlian Church through transmission of the cellular plan happens only on certain days of the year.
 There are four such days, all of which mark anniversaries in the Raëlian calendar.

 The Raëlian baptism is known as "transmission of the cellular plan", where "cellular" refers to the organic cells of the body, and the "plan" refers to the genetic makeup of the individual.
 That Raëlian baptism involves a guide member laying water onto the forehead of the new member.
 That practice began on "the first Sunday in April" of 1976, when Raël baptized 40 Raëlians.
 Raëlians believe that their genetic information is recorded by a remote computer, and would become recognized during their final hour, when they will be judged by the extraterrestrial Elohim.

 There is continuing debate on whether Raëlians can be identified as a cult.
-The government of France classifies the Raelian Movement as a "secte" (French word for cult).
+The government of France classifies the Raëlian Movement as a "secte" (French word for cult).
 However, according to Glenn McGee, the associate director of the Center for Bioethics at the University of Virginia, part of the sect is a cult, while the other part is a commercial website that collects large sums of money from people who are interested in human cloning.
 The Bureau of Democracy, Human Rights, and Labor of the United States Department of State, and sociologist Susan J. Palmer, have classified the International Raëlian Movement as a religion.